 - Floor Base Plate - can fit most floor jacks: SD bolt on, HD bolt on, and Drop in Pin style

 - Easily converts most jacks to safely hold front and rear solid axles, fuel tanks, transfer cases, manual transmissions, bumpers, etc.

-- Main bars adjust from 16-28” wide, are pinned for easy setup and provide solid load points
+- Main bars adjust from 16-28” wide, have quick release pins for easy setup, and provide solid load points

-- Threaded bars adjust from 6-20” wide and provide fine adjustments to stabilize the load
+- Threaded bars adjust from 6-20” wide and have fine adjustments for stabilizing the load

 Floor base bolt

 pattern - 4" x 6 ½" - The new floor base could also double as a

 transmission jack base plate as long as your jack works with the bolt